advaitkumar3107/advaitkumar3107.github.io/_pages/projects.md

 <br />

 #### Multi-Organ Nuclei Segmentation (MoNuSeg)
 Nuclear segmentation in digital microscopic tissue images could enable the extraction of high-quality features for nuclear morphometrics and other analysis in computational pathology.
 Techniques that accurately segment nuclei in diverse tissue images spanning a range of patients, organs, and disease states, can significantly contribute to the development of clinical and medical research software.
 As part of the MoNuSeg challenge (official satellite event of MICCAI 2018) I present my submission, which is a combination of the HRNet model with gated attention layers applied to it at relevant locations.
 It was able to achieve an Aggregated Jaccard Index (AJI) score of 0.6731 which was in the top 10 of the leaderboard.

-<button class="button button2" onclick="https://github.com/advaitkumar3107/MoNuSeg" type="button">Code</button> <button class="button button2" onclick="https://monuseg.grand-challenge.org" type="button">Challenge</button>
+[Code](https://github.com/advaitkumar3107/MoNuSeg) [Challenge](https://monuseg.grand-challenge.org)

 <br />